Letters of Abelard and Heloise

-The Letters of Abelard and Heloise are two series of passionate and intellectual correspondences apparently written in Latin during the 12th century.
+The Letters of Abelard and Heloise (Epistolae Abaelardi et Heloisae) are two series of passionate and intellectual correspondence apparently written in Latin during the 12th century.
 The purported authors, Peter Abelard, a prominent theologian, and his pupil, Heloise, a gifted young woman later renowned as an abbess, exchanged these letters following their ill-fated love affair and subsequent monastic lives.

 The letters reveal the personal and intellectual relationship between Abelard and Heloise, and provide an intimate glimpse into the societal context of 12th-century Europe.
 They've played a significant role in the development of Western epistolary literature, attracting attention from historians, literary scholars, and general readers alike.
 The Letters of Abelard and Heloise also serve as primary source documents on questions of medieval gender roles, love, and monastic life.

 Donald Ostrowski grouped the two series as follows: